-A few times every month, I like to cook up an Indian dinner.
-Never just one dish or two, I crowd the table with daal, grilled flatbread or rice, chana masala and this, my all time favorite dish, palak paneer aka spinach with cheese.
+A few times every month, I like to cook up a dinner that celebrates Indian cuisine.
+Never just one dish or two, I crowd the table with daal, grilled flatbread or rice, chana masala and this, my all time favorite dish, palak or saag paneer aka spinach with cheese.

-You’ll want naan or grilled flatbread to sop up all the tasty bits of palak paneer.
-This recipe is fast and easy to make, but if you are pressed for time, just serve fluffy basmati or jasmine rice.
+You’ll want naan or grilled flatbread to sop up all the tasty spiced sauce, or serve it over fluffy basmati or jasmine rice.

 Don’t fret if you don’t have ghee, use butter (and watch carefully so it doesn’t burn) or use grapeseed oil or a combination of the two.
 The ghee does add a lovely flavor to the dish, so if you have the time, make it.
 Here’s a link to making ghee at home.
 Every recipe has you start with one pound of butter.
 Do not feel obligated to make that much; start with a quarter pound and see how it goes.